David Velázquez Fernández: Career

 Velazquez started as a junior staff surgeon in endocrine surgery, associate researcher and associate professor of endocrine surgery at the surgical department of INCMNSZ.
 He was also national researcher SNI 1, member of the academic and research committee of the American Association of Endocrine Surgeons and academic counselor for the Mexican Board of General Surgery.
 He had been re-certified surgeon by the Mexican Council of General Surgery in 2007.

 He received the Travel Award from the IAES in Durban, South Africa in 2005 and the Appreciation of the National Mexican Congress for participating in the Mexican HapMap Project in 2009.
 He received the "Gustavo Baz Prada" Award for best social service project by the UNAM in 2003.
 He has been a member of the American Association of Endocrine Surgeons, the International Association of Endocrine Surgeons, the Mexican Association of General Surgeons and the Mexical Board of General Surgery.

 Currently he advises endocrine disease patients who require surgery and general surgery.
 He works in clinical and basic research projects in genomic medicine of endocrine tumors an genomic of polygenic obesity.
 He teaches at the ITESM Campus Ciudad de México, at the masters and PhD program in medical sciences, dental and health of the National Autonomous University of Mexico (UNAM), at the Instituto Politécnico Nacional (Master of Clinical Research program), at the ABC Medical Center and as associate professor of High Specialty Course Endocrine Surgery of the UNAM at INCMNSZ.

-He has been described by his students, at the ITESM, as one of the most notorious and inspirational professors from the health sciences department, even though he sometimes intimidates them because of his wide knowledge.